A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Introduction

 Latent class models treat respondents as coming from a finite number of unobservable or latent groups.
 In their most general form they provide an exploratory method for clustering respondents but do not admit the most convenient interpretation.
 A more parsimonious and interpretable alternative to latent class models are restricted latent class models, or RLCMs \citep{haertel1984application, haertel1990continuous}, where the restrictions allow researchers to uncover structure by imposing constraints on certain parameters.
 These restrictions often allow an interpretation of the class or latent structure in terms of the relationship of that latent structure to the response variables.
 The latent structure in many types of latent variable models is assumed to be multidimensional: in latent trait models (such as factor analysis) the values taken by each dimension are real numbers, whereas in RLCMs the values taken are from subsets of positive integers and are thus discrete (each dimension of the latent state in these models is referred to as an attribute).
 In medicine and health quality of life, such discrete values are desirable for the purpose of diagnostic classification, and the results of the model estimation can help practitioners select an appropriate treatment.
 However, in the past, instruments for the purpose of such diagnosis were often developed with a latent trait framework in mind.

 Although RLCMs have been applied in multiple fields, such as education \citep{torre2004higher, chen2020sparse}, organizational behavior \citep{sorrel2016validity}, and psychological assessment \citep{chen2018introducing, templin2006measurement, chen2015statistical, torre2011generalized}, they have not yet seen significant usage for diagnosis in the areas of medicine and mental health.
 One reason is that most RLCMs have only binary rather than polytomous attributes, which strictly limits the characterization of the latent state of the condition.
+RLCMs with polytomous attributes include \citet{chen2013general} (different levels possible for each dimension, confirmatory model), \citet{sun2013polytomous} (same levels for each dimension, confirmatory model), and \cite{he2023sparse} (same levels for each dimension, exploratory model).

-RLCMs with polytomous attributes include \citet{chen2013general}, \citet{sun2013polytomous}, and \cite{he2023sparse}.
-Another factor is that limiting the applicability of RLCMs thus far is that most models do not relate respondent-specific covariates to the respondent's latent state, which practitioners might use to help their decision-making. \citet{ouyang2022identifiability} proved identifiability of an RLCM with respondent-specific covariates and binary attributes. \citet{yigit2023extending} present a model with binary attributes, where respondent-specific covariates are related to both item response probabilities and the respondent's latent state.
+Another factor limiting the applicability of RLCMs thus far is that most models do not relate respondent-specific covariates to the respondent's latent state, which practitioners might use to help their decision-making (for instance, none of the aforementioned three models for polytomous attributes allow for covariates).
+One use of covariates is to measure the intervention effect of a particular treatment, i.e. to see whether or not a particular intervention contribute to differences in classification.
+Another is that additional information about respondents can be used to help improve classification.

+There are identifiability results involving covariates: \citet{ouyang2022identifiability} proved identifiability of an RLCM with respondent-specific covariates and binary attributes. \citet{yigit2023extending} present a model with binary attributes, where respondent-specific covariates are related to both item response probabilities and the respondent's latent state.